anexia-it/go-anxcloud/CONTRIBUTING.md

 > you are agreeing to comply with this waiver of copyright interest.
 > Details can be found in our [LICENSE](LICENSE).

 There are two primary ways to help:
  - Using the issue tracker, and
  - Changing the code-base.

+If you found something you believe is a (possible) security issue, please do not hesitate to contact us via the information in [SECURITY.md](SECURITY.md).
+Do not open an issue for that, as it would be public and put users at risk.

 ## Using the issue tracker